-Billiards Games Terms at gamerisms
+Billiards Games Terms Part 2

 Billiards

-Billiards, part 2 includes the unique terms Feather Shot, Gather
+Games Terms, part 2 includes the unique terms Feather Shot, Gather

 Shot, Gully Table, Jawed Ball, Pills and Stop Shot.